NappingPiglet/dicecloud-v2-guide/documentation-for-properties/container.md

 ### Weight

-The wieght of the container in pounds.
+The weight of the container in pounds.

 ### Description

-A description of the container, which will appear when you click on the containers's name on the inventory tab.
+A description of the container, which will appear when you click on the container's name on the inventory tab.
 This field accepts markdown, HTML, and calculations within {}.

 ## Advanced